bootstrap-vue/bootstrap-vue/src/directives/tooltip/README.md

 ```

 If your title content has basic HTML markup, then you will also need to set the `html` property to
-true, or use the diretive modifier `html`
+true, or use the directive modifier `html`

 ```js
 // Object format with HTML: